grovetools/grove-gemini/docs/03-experimental.md

 ## Observability Integration

-Integration with the broader Grove ecosystem for observability, such as emitting detailed events to `grove-hooks` for session tracking and performance monitoring, is currently under development.
+Integration with other tools for observability, such as emitting events to `grove-hooks` for session tracking and performance monitoring, is currently under development.
 The event schemas and integration points are subject to change in future releases.